 When CenturyLink acquired Tier 3 in November, our newly integrated cloud team promised customers big things – faster innovation and access to more capabilities, to name a few.
-The team has delivered in the first 140 days: new services and an expanded footprint.
+The team has delivered in the first 140 days an expanded footprint.
 Our Cloud SVP Andrew Higginbotham shares the results here by the numbers.

 Another benefit?
 Scale.
 That leads to lower costs, which CenturyLink can pass along to customers.
 Today, we’re pleased to announce a major price reduction for CenturyLink Public Cloud services.